kntrl-auth/kntrl-auth-server/Readme.md

 This repo includes clients for Kntrl authentication server, examples of usage distributed under MIT license.
 You can do whatever you want with this.

-Self-hosted Kntrl server (that you download from releases page) is proprietary, you're not allowed to modify, sell, you can use it for any kind of software but not for Software as a Service.
+Self-hosted Kntrl server (that you download from releases page) is proprietary, you're not allowed to modify or sell it;
+you can use it for any kind of software but not for Software as a Service.

 #### Is app sources available anywhere?